GaryJones/wordpress-plugin-svn-deploy/README.md

 ## Extras

-You may define your own `.plugins_svnignore` file similar to an `svn propset svn:ignore .plugins_svnignore` command.
+You may define your own `.svnignore` file similar to an `svn propset svn:ignore .svnignore` command.
 This will remove any listed files and/or directories from committing to the Plugins Directory.

 NB: you must list files separately, no wildcards.